 3-4.
-Development Pattern - Direct development in a way and lo appropriate to the continuation of agriculture as the main U . that is 3-4.1.
+Development Pattern - Direct development in a way and location, including road design, that is appropriate to the continuation of agriculture as the main industry in Franklin Township.
+3-4.1.
 Provide zoning that supports minimizing potential conflicts between agricultural and other types of land uses.
 Zoning PC AG E 3-4.2.
-Provide SLDO measures for development design in a manner th "feeds" and is compatible with the agricultural industrial base PC AG E COMPREHENSIVE PLAN IMPLEME ENTATION MATRIX BY V BY WHOM НОМ HOW TO PRIMARY PARTNER WHE WHAT - RESOURCE PROTECTION AS GREEN "INFRASTRUCTURING AND ADDRESS AND ADDRESS restore surface an dgroundwa ter quality and 4-1.1 Examine Township Code Chapter 26 (Water) and resource protection zoning standards as to whether they continue to sufficiently protect surface water and groundwater.
-Twp Code PC A 4-1.2 Encourage private land stewardship actions designed to minimize negative impacts on surface water.
+Provide SLDO measures for development design in a manner that "feeds" and is compatible with the agricultural industrial base.
+SLDO PC AG E

+COMPREHENSIVE PLAN IMPLEMENTATION MATRIX HOW HOW TO BY V VНОМ WHEN HOW 110W 10 PRIMARY PARTNER WHAT - RESOURCE PROTECTION AS GREEN "INFRASTRUCTUR 4-1 Protect surface and ground water resources - Protect and restore surface and dgroundwa ter quality /and quantity in White Clay Creek, Big Elk Creek, and Christina F 1 4-1.1 Examine Township Code Chapter 26 (Water) and resource protection zoning standards as to whether they continue to sufficiently protect surface water and groundwater.
+Twp Code PC Α 4-1.2 Encourage private land stewardship actions designed to minimize negative impacts on surface water.
 Coordination/ impacts on water PRO LT A/O 4-1.3 Consider restoration demonstration projects on Township properties.
-Demonstration projects PRO LT С 4.2 Protect other natural resources - In addition to water resources and sensitive areas as environmental infrastruct design techniques, public and private partnership, and pre- ure through appro priate land u ise regulat

-4-2.1.
-Provide website links to informational materials for landowners on how to restore and maintain natural resources on their properties.
+Demonstration projects PRO LT С 4.2 Protect other natural resources - In addition to water resources and sensitive areas as environmental infrastruct design techniques, public and private partnership, and pre ture through approp riate land u use regulat 4-2.1.
+Provide website links to informational materials for landowners on howto restore and maintain natural resources on their properties.
 Website MGR PRO A/O 4-2.2.
 Promote public-private partnerships on the importance of personal responsibility/stewardship on individual properties.
 Coordination/ stewardship PRO НОА С 4-2.3.
 Examine resource protection zoning and SLDO standards to ensure they protect natural resources overall.
-Zoning PC А

-4-3.
-Open space preservation - Continue to support and work cooperatively with other entities to permanently protect priority open space resources.

-4-3.1.
-Include in the duties of the Township Park, Recreation and Open Space (PRO) Board to monitor, advise, coordinate, and serve as a liaison and first point of contact on potential ope space preservation opportunities.
-MGR A/O 4-3.2.
-Continue to coordinate with property owners, land conservancies, and Chester County Department of Parks an Preservation, as well as neighboring municipalities to promote and facilitate open space preservation projects.
-Coordination/ Open space projects PRO LT/CCPP A/O 4-3.3.
-Consider how to leverage funding for additional open space preservation.
-Coordination/ Open space funding PRO LT 0
+Zoning PC А 4-3.
+Open space preservation - Continue to support and work of protect priority open space resources. cooperatively with c other entition es to perm anently 4-3.1.
+Include in the duties of the Township Park, Recreation and Open Space (PRO) Board to monitor, advise, coordinate, and serve as a liaison and first point of contact on potential open space preservation opportunities.
+PRO Duties MGR A/O 4-3.2.
+Continue to coordinate with property owners, land conservancies, and Chester County Department of Parks and Coordination/ Open space projects PRO LT/CCPP A/O